-Invoice factoring, also known as invoice finance, is a finance facility whereby a funder will release to you a percentage of your sales invoice value at the point of raising your invoice, usually up to 90%.
+Invoice finance, also known as invoice factoring, is a finance facility whereby a funder will release to you a percentage of your sales invoice value at the point of raising your invoice, usually up to 90%.
 Once your invoice is then settled, they will return to you the remaining percentage, less their fee for the advance.

-The funder will manage your credit control activities and collect payment for the invoices on your behalf which means more time for you to focus on your business.
+The funder will manage your credit control activities and collect payment for your invoices on your behalf which means more time for you to focus on your business.

 The funder will also normally manage your back-office processes by raising your sales invoices and managing the payroll function on your behalf meaning more time for you to focus on running your business.